International Champagne Horse Registry

 Also, see THIS ARTICLE, which includes this fact:

-since the champagne gene has been determined to be a North American mutation, which occurred sometime around 1890,
+since the champagne gene has been determined to be a North American mutation, which occurred sometime in the mid 1800's,

-the equine must have at least one ancestor (parent, great-grandparent, etc.) of North American bloodlines.
+an equine must have at least one ancestor (parent, great-grandparent, etc.)

 Champagne vs. non-Champagne characteristics